- This event has passed.

 Ethan Uslan, piano

-*Tickets increase by $5 at the door for pavilion seating
+*Tickets increase by $5 at the door for table seating

-All seating in physically distanced pods of 2, 4, and 6 people.
+Pavilion seating will be in physically distanced pods of up to 2 and 4 people.

 Pods are assigned upon entry into park with ticket and seated on a first-come, first-served basis.

 Following the CDC and New York State guidelines, we will continue to monitor, adapt, and communicate the guidelines to ensure a positive experience for the audience and performers.

 *If for some reason you are unable to attend the event, tickets can be exchanged for another concert of equal or lesser value during the same season.
 Tickets can also be donated back to the Caroga Arts Collective.
 Please contact Mia@carogaarts.org to arrange an exchange.*